-Since the weather in Lviv is often rainy, it makes walking along the old pavement quite a difficult task.
+Since the weather in Lviv is often rainy, it makes walking along the old sidewalk quite a difficult task.

-The pavements tend to be slippery and you do have to watch your step.
+The sidewalks tend to be slippery and you do have to watch your step.

 Thank God nothing happened to me, but I can imagine how unpleasant it can be, if you are too careless to slip and fall down.